lnfernux/lnfernux.github.io/_posts/2018-10-22-keytakeaways.md

 #### Configure Network Unlock

 WS16 supports the BitLocker Network Unlock feature.
 It allows automatic access to BitLocker decryption keys, which means that you can start, restart aor remotely manage your windows serers without having to manually input a PIN.
 The requirements, in addition to UEFI firmware and TPM chips are the following:

-• UEFI DHCP - previously known as PXE (preboot execution enviroment)
+1. UEFI DHCP - previously known as PXE (preboot execution enviroment)
-• No CSM (i.e Compability Support Modules must be disabled)
+2. No CSM (i.e Compability Support Modules must be disabled)
-• Separate WDS and DHCP servers. (i.e these roles can't be on the same server)
+3. Separate WDS and DHCP servers. (i.e these roles can't be on the same server)
-• PKI - this is in order to generate the X.509 digital certificates that's required for Network Unlock.
+4. PKI - this is in order to generate the X.509 digital certificates that's required for Network Unlock.
 AD Certificate Services (AD CS) works fine.
-• Network Unlock Group Policy Settings - under Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\BitLocker Drive Encryption Network Certificate and upload the .cer file
-    ○ Must also configure the previously mentioned GPO settings for BitLocker to specify pin+TPM
+5. Must also configure the previously mentioned GPO settings for BitLocker to specify pin+TPM
+6. Network Unlock Group Policy Settings (upload the .cer file to this location)
+>Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\BitLocker Drive Encryption Network Certificate

 #### The Network Unlock sequence